danrgonzalez/danrgonzalez.github.io/_posts/2016-05-01-Metis-Project-Luther.md

 - MPAA Rating
 - Distributor

-To collect the data, the following websites were scraped:
+To gather this data, the following sites were scraped using BeautfilSoup in Python:

-- ROI: The-Numbers.com
+- Revenue and Budgets: The-Numbers.com
 - Critic Scores: RottenTomatoes.com
 - Others: BoxOfficeMojo.com

 ### Analysis

-Let’s try a linear regression model to associate ROI with these features.
-A potential model is as follows:
+Based on the above features, let’s try a linear regression model to associate ROI with these features:

 ROI = Critic Scores + Runtime + Release Size + Genre + MPAA + Distributor